galinaalperovich/Ms-Thesis-CVUT/README.md

 # SocioPath

-The goal of the project is to develop an adaptive framework which automatically extracts information on local event announcements (e.g., concerts, lectures, festivals, performances etc.) from a webpage.
+The goal of the project is to develop an adaptive framework which automatically extracts information on local event announcements (e.g., concerts, lectures, festivals, performances etc.) from a webpage using machine learning.

 ### The primary results of this thesis